kangasbros/mempass/README.md

   kivy main.py

+Note that you have to install the requirements (only one is Faker) to the kivy virtualenv:

+    kivy -m pip install Faker

 User-friendly packages might come out later.

 ## Usage

 Type in a passphrase and a service-related word.
 Click the buttons to generate different passwords, which are automatically copied to clipboard.

+The password is automatically removed from clipboard 90 seconds later, if it is still there.

 ## Acknowledgments